ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Standard secondary stroke prevention

-- same as with other types of stroke
+- same as for other types of stroke

 - antiplatelet therapy